SkygearIO/features/features/302-auth-info-in-code-code/auth-info-in-cloud-code.md

 ## How to provide the [AuthInfo](#AuthInfo) in the cloud code runtime

-This is language and framework specific.
+The cloud code runtime must decode `x-skygear-auth-info` and inject the value into the arguments of the cloud function.
+The format is language and framework specific.

+Here is an example.
 Suppose cloud code in written in a Express-like framework.

 ```javascript
 export default function myCloudCode(req, res) {